shaoguangleo/ngdraps-transfer/README.md

     -q lvl  specifies the quality of service for routers that support QOS.
     -r      copy subdirectories and their contents (actual files only).
     -R args enables real-time copy where args specific handling options.
-    -S cmd  command to start bbcp on the source node.
+    -S cmd  command to start shao_ng_dts on the source node.
-    -T cmd  command to start bbcp on the target node.
+    -T cmd  command to start shao_ng_dts on the target node.
     -t sec  sets the time limit for the copy to complete.
     -v      verbose mode (provides per file transfer rate).
     -V      very verbose mode (excruciating detail).